Feyerabend/vm/debug/README.md

 2. __run to breakpoint__: the program runs normally until it hits a breakpoint,
-3. __inspect__: once paused, inspect stack, variables, other memory, to understand the program’s condition at that moment,
+3. __inspect__: once paused, inspect stack, variables, other memory, to understand the program's condition at that moment,
 4. __single step__: after inspection, single-step through subsequent
    lines to observe changes and further diagnose issues. or just let the program *continue*,